 Starting Your Lifestyle Blog

-It’s easier enough to start your lifestyle blog and my start a blog guide will walk you through each step.
+It’s easy enough to start your lifestyle blog and my start a blog guide will walk you through each step.
 Hit pause a minute before you make a commitment and give an honest answer to these questions:

 - Are you always “that person” snapping pics wherever you go and are they amazing?